Itsb4/foodafun/README.md

 ## Usage

-If you want to run this project locally, then you can use `git clone`.
+To run this project locally, you can use git clone

 ### Before using locally, you can try online here